-The study of any of the fields offered in this department—Sociology, Social Psychology, or Criminal Justice—provides an excellent background for many careers.
+The study of any of the fields offered in this department—Sociology, Psychology/Sociology, or Criminal Justice—provides an excellent background for many careers.
 Our graduates pursue work or graduate study in human services, corrections, law, teaching, public health, business, urban planning, public relations, research, and media.
 Talk with your advisor about your career plans, so that he or she can help you choose courses that support your career interests.

 Office of Career Services

 The Office of Career Services is designed to help you explore career possibilities, investigate employment trends, and consider graduate school options.
 The Career Services staff provides interest testing, individual advising, and workshops on job search strategies, resume writing, and interviewing.
 They maintain a comprehensive online career database, MyCareerOnline, which provides UMB students and alumni with access to job postings, career event details, on-campus recruitment activities, and the bi-weekly Job Bulletin.
 In addition, the Career Resource Library offers many helpful publications related to careers and graduate study.
 This library is open Monday thru Friday, 9am to 5pm, and can be used on a walk-in basis.